hrishikeshrt/jekyll-conference-template/README.md

 An academic conference website template built using Jekyll.

-## Deployment

-The template is tuned to work with GitHub pages workflow.

-## Install

-For building locally, check installation instructions at [INSTALL.md](INSTALL.md).

 ## Configuration

 - Data Files under `_data` to configure all conference related information